Search

 A dog with arthritic joints needs exercise, swimming is ideal

-As he aged, sadly Beepa suffered from arthritis, so I understand the importance of keeping your dog comfortable and providing a comfy bed for his poor old aching joints.
-Exercise plays an important part in managing arthritis in dogs, along with medication and diet.
-It’s an area that’s close to my heart.
+As Beepa aged, sadly he suffered from arthritis.
+I understand the importance of ensuring your dog’s comfort and providing a comfy bed for his poor old aching joints.
+It’s an area that’s close to my heart having gone through it with my best buddies.

 Dogs are smarter than you think!